carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ### Script parameters

-The command in the script block can be defined dynamically using Nextflow variables e.g. `${projectDir}`.
+The command in the `script` block can be defined dynamically using Nextflow variables e.g. `${projectDir}`.
-To reference a variable in the script block you can use the `$` in front of the nextflow variable name, and additionally you can add `{}` around the variable name e.g. `${projectDir}`.
+To reference a variable in the script block you can use the `$` in front of the Nextflow variable name, and additionally you can add `{}` around the variable name e.g. `${projectDir}`.

-In the example below the Nextflow variable `kmer` is set to the value 31.
+In the example below the variable `kmer` is set to the value 31 at the top of the Nextflow script.
+The variable is referenced using the `$kmer` syntax within the multi-line string statement in the `script` block.
+A Nextflow variable can be used multiple times in the script block.

 ~~~
 kmer = 31